ogrisel/python-appveyor-demo/README.md

   http://ci.appveyor.com/project/ogrisel/python-appveyor-demo

+In particular:

+  - the `appveyor/select_sdk.ps1` powershell script determines which Windows SDK should be used for a given combination of Python version and architecture.

-In particular the `appveyor/install.ps1` powershell script downloads and installs Python and and pip to grab all the development dependencies of the project as registered in the `dev-requirements.txt` file.
+  - the `appveyor/install.ps1` powershell script downloads and installs Python and and pip to grab all the development dependencies of the project as registered in the `dev-requirements.txt` file.

-The `appveyor/setup_build_evn.cmd` batch script optionally configures environment variables to activate the 64 bits MSVC++ compiler from the Windows SDK.
+  - the `appveyor/setup_build_evn.cmd` batch script optionally configures environment variables to activate the 64 bit MSVC++ compiler from the Windows SDK matching the Python version.

-Note: work is still need to add support for 64bit Python 2.7 build.
-This is a known limitation of the current configuration.
-Stay tuned.

 The content of the `dist/` folder (typically hosting the generated `.whl` packages) is archived in the build report (see previous link).